Deltares-research/HydroFlows/docs/user_guide/workflow/define_method.rst

 The `ExpandMethod` class generates one or more :term:`wildcards` on the output files which can be used in subsequent rules to expand the workflow over multiple output files.
 These can be explored by printing the method as in the example below.
+The wildcard name and values are defined in the method and stored in the `ExpandMethod.expand_wildcards` attribute, see below.
+Which method arguments are used to define the name and values is described in the documentation.
+An info logging message is printed with the wildcard name and values.

 .. ipython:: python